arblade/youtube-downloader/README.md

 Windows is now integrated.
 Video download is now integrated.
 Future improvements :
-- correct bugs of the progress bar
+- correct bugs of the progress bar : Done
-- correct bugs of first launch
+- correct bugs of first launch : Done
 - intelligent download with geo parameters
 - list of link to download
 ## Linux